 Calories are not the only important information on the Nutrition Facts label.
 Even though many people consume more calories than they need, they still do not get the recommended amounts of important nutrients.
 A food that is low in calories but also low in nutrients may not be a good food choice.
 A food that is high in calories may be a good food choice if it is also high in the nutrients your body needs.
 Nutrients and % Daily Value (DV).
 Based on a 2,000 calorie-per-day diet, the % Daily Value tells you the percentage of the recommended daily intake for each nutrient.
 For example, a food with 5% of the Daily Value of fiber provides 5% of the total fiber that a person consuming 2,000 calories a day should eat each day.

-Your calorie needs may be either more or less than 2,000 calories per day.
 The amount you need of a specific nutrient may be either more or less than the recommended Daily Value.
 Ask your doctor or a registered dietitian for guidance.